Lola’s Pasta e Fagioli Recipe

 Electric metal blades whirl so fast that they generate heat, which alters flavors.
 Plus they cut!
 That’s why pesto is best made with mortar and pestle.
 The flavor remains intact.
 If you really must make pesto with a food processor, remember: short bursts!

 I have one too of course, and I use it a lot.
-But to puree, separating skins from pulp and ricing without rearranging molecular structure… you need a hand powered food mill.
-It’s an inescapable must in an Italian kitchen!
+But to puree, separating skins from pulp and ricing without rearranging molecular structure... you need a hand-powered food mill.
+It's an inescapable must in an Italian kitchen!

 We all have heard the term al dente and most of us know what it means but I asked Lola to give us her definition of “al dente” and she responded –

-This is a matter of immense importance, thank you!
+This is a matter of immense importance; thank you!
 Please remove all images of spaghetti flung on kitchen walls to check doneness from your mind.
 Please.

 Pasta should, I correct myself, MUST be cooked al dente.
-That translates ‘to the tooth’, meaning it should oppose some kind of debate to our chewing apparatus.
-Pasta should be firm but not snap in the middle, more importantly it should not be overcooked in mush-like fashion.
-Soft-boiled pasta is not tolerated in Italy.
+That translates "to the tooth," meaning it should oppose some kind of debate to our chewing apparatus.

-The package will probably say how long the pasta should cook for, but don’t trust it.
-A couple of minutes before it is supposed to be done, fish out a piece and bite it open; in the center you will see a whitish area of uncooked pasta that is poetically known as the anima, or soul of the pasta.
+The package will probably say how long the pasta should cook for but don't trust it.
+A couple of minutes before it is supposed to be done, fish out a piece and bite it open; in the center, you will see a whitish area of uncooked pasta that is poetically known as the anima, or soul of the pasta.
 Continue cooking the pasta until the anima barely fades.

-Some pasta al dente fundamentalists modify that calculation taking into account altering factors such as water hardness, altitude and lunar cycle.
-Hard durum wheat vs fresh homemade pasta will need longer cooking times.
-That can range from 5 to 12 minutes according to shape, section thickness and size.
-The longest pasta shape to cook is farfalle (bow tie shape); the shortest are spaghetti and all its thinner forms like capelli d’angelo (angel hair).
+That can range from 5 to 12 minutes according to shape, section thickness, and size.
+The longest pasta shape to cook is farfalle (bow tie shape); the shortest is spaghetti and all its thinner forms like capelli d'angelo (angel hair).

 Don’t break long pasta to fit the pot: it’s un-Italian.
 The enjoyment of “long goods” is in the twirling.
 Use a fork to bend and lower it as it cooks until it fits the pot.
 Boil the pasta in plenty of lightly salted water.
 And remember to stir occasionally.